suites-dev/suites/packages/testbeds/sinon/README.md

 });
 ```

-In this example, Automock streamlines the process of creating mock objects and stubs for the `Database` dependency.
 With the use of the `TestBed`, an instance of the `UserService` class can be created with mock objects automatically
 generated for its dependencies.

-During the test, we have direct access to the automatically generated mock object for the `Database` dependency (database).
+During the test, we have direct access to the automatically generated mock object for
-By stubbing the `getUsers()` method of the database mock object, we can define its behavior and make sure it resolves with
+the `Database` dependency (database).
+By stubbing the `getUsers()` method of the database mock object, we can define
-a specific set of mock users.
+its behavior and make sure it resolves with a specific set of mock users.

+**Automock improves upon the existing unit testing procedures of DI frameworks by creating a virtual DI container.
+There
+is an array of advantages to this change:**

+* **Speed:** By simulating the actual DI container in the testing environment, Automock speeds up execution times.

+* **Efficiency:** Developers are therefore able to focus on writing the test logic instead of grappling with the
+  complexities of test setup.

+* **Isolation:** Each test runs independently with mock implementations automatically provided, creating a
+  streamlined and interference-free testing environment.

 <p align="right"><a href="https://automock.dev/docs/getting-started/examples">↗️ For a full Step-by-Step example</a></p>